Intercity-Transit/www-playwright-tests/README.md

 # Run tests with a specific tag
 npx playwright test --grep @routes

+# Or skip some tags
+npx playwright test --grep-invert "@api"

 # Run and save a report
 npm run test:run-and-save
 ```